hoora-mohseni/COVID-Data-Analysis-Project/README.md

 ## Introduction
 This project aims to provide insights into COVID-19 statistics from the selected years.
 It includes analysis on both COVID deaths and vaccinations.
 The data has been organized into two SQL tables: `CovidDeath` and `CovidVaccination`, with common key columns for comparison.

-You can find the Tableau Dashboard(visualization) on linke below.
+You can also find the Tableau Dashboard(visualization) on linke below.
 [Covid Tableau Dashboard](https://public.tableau.com/app/profile/hoora.mohseni/viz/CovidDashboardTutorial_16981685176540/Dashboard1?publish=yes)

 ## SQL Code